The Beginner’s Guide to Social Media Marketing for Small Businesses

 Our recommendation for most small businesses in the UK?
 Start with Facebook and Instagram.
 They share an ad platform (Meta), your audience is almost certainly there, and the tools for small businesses are genuinely good.
 If you’re B2B, swap Instagram for LinkedIn.

 TikTok is brilliant if you’ve got the energy to create video content regularly.
 But be honest with yourself.
 If you can barely manage a photo, TikTok is going to eat you alive.
+Still unsure where to plant your flag?
+Our guide to choosing the right social media platform to promote your brand walks you through it step by step.

 Getting Started: Your First 4 Weeks